Minds/front/README.md

 Run `npm run test`

 ### Integration Tests
-For integration tests you need to run:
+For integration tests see the the [E2E](https://gitlab.com/minds/e2e) repository.

-`npm run e2e --config baseUrl=http://localhost --env username=minds,password=Pa$$w0rd`

 ## Contributing
 If you'd like to contribute to the Minds project, check out the [Contribution](https://www.minds.org/docs/contributing.html) section of Minds.org or head right over to the [Minds Open Source Community](https://www.minds.com/groups/profile/365903183068794880).
 If you've found or fixed a bug, let us know in the [Minds Help and Support Group](https://www.minds.com/groups/profile/100000000000000681/activity)!